Summary

 The piston is an integral part of the brake caliper.
 To help in stopping your car, the piston is in charge of bringing the brake pad into contact with the brake rotor.
 A corroded or rusted caliper piston, brought on by a defective piston boot, is usually to blame when the brake caliper piston fails to compress.
-There are one, two, four, or six pistons needed for a brake caliper.
-Each piston was designed to enable the caliper to balance, applying an equal amount of pressure to all the brake pads.

-There are several indications you may start to notice if your caliper pistons are failing.
+There are several symptoms you may start to notice if your caliper pistons are failing.
 When you try to brake, you frequently get a dragging sensation.
 The piston doesn’t completely retract when you let go of the brake pedal because it is stuck in the bore.
-When you press down on the brake pedal, you could also notice that it feels spongy or mushy.
+When you press down on the brake pedal, you can also notice that it feels spongy or mushy.
 This is yet another sign of a stuck piston.

 Contents